Hinrichsta/SP25-CYBR8950/Entertainment/Data.md

 ## [Vtech](https://www.vtechkids.com/) Toys
 - VTech is a major manufacturer of electronic learning toys, offering smart devices designed for children.
 Their products often include internet connectivity, cloud storage, and interactive features, which also means they collect and process user data.
-- All data is stored on VTech’s cloud platform "VTech Cloud" and linked to user accounts, primarily through services like Kid Connect.
+- All data is stored on VTech’s cloud platform, "VTech Cloud," and linked to user accounts, primarily through services like Kid Connect.
 - VTech provides software updates to improve security and functionality.
 - ### Concerns
    - VTech collects personal data, including children's names, birthdates, and voice recordings.
-   - Many features require an account and internet connection.
+   - Many features require an account and an internet connection.
    - In 2015, VTech suffered a major data breach, exposing the personal information of over 6 million children and parents.
 ### Documentation
 - Manufacturer Information